bjtang-001/bjtang-001.github.io/_pages/about.md

 Hi!
 I’m **Dr. Bijun Tang**, a Presidential Postdoctoral Fellow at the School of Materials Science and Engineering, Nanyang Technological University (NTU), Singapore.
 I also spent time as a visiting scientist at Rice University, USA.
 I earned both my BEng (First Class Honours) and PhD from NTU in 2017 and 2021.

 **My work sits at the exciting intersection of materials science and artificial intelligence (AI)**.
 I’m passionate about developing AI-driven tools and platforms to make the discovery and synthesis of new materials faster, smarter, and more efficient.
-While I focus a lot on 2D materials, my research also spans a range of low-dimensional and high-performance materials such as 0D nanoparticles, 1D nanoribbons, as well as 3D alloys and composites.
+While I focus a lot on 2D materials, my research also spans a range of low-dimensional and high-performance materials such as 0D nanoparticles, 1D nanoribbons, as well as 3D alloys and multi-functional composites.

 I’ve published over **40 peer-reviewed articles** in leading journals like *Nature*, *Nature Materials*, *Nature Electronics*, *Nature Communications*, *Advanced Materials*, and *Materials Today*.
-My work has been cited more than 2,100 times, and I currently have an H-index of 23.
-I've led and co-led several major projects in **AI for Materials Science (AI4MS)**, with total research funding exceeding S$6 million.
+My work has been cited more than 2,500 times, and I currently have an H-index of 25.
+I've led and co-led several major projects in **AI for Materials Science (AI4MS)**, with total research funding exceeding S$7 million.

 ---